Associate Professor and Chair, East Asian Languages and Cultures

 Associated Faculty Members

-Joint Adjunct Faculty of Urbanism, Price School of Public Policy and School of Architecture
+Adjunct Associate Professor of Urbanism, Sol Price School of Public Policy

 Vinayak Bharne’s research focuses on contemporary urbanism in Asia – specifically the urbanisms of sacred territories and cities, the agency of religion in urban transformation, the urbanities of poverty, and the nexus of public policy and water stress.
 A former Asia-Pacific Development Commission Traveling Scholar to Japan, he is currently directing The Complete Ise Jingu, an incremental enhancement plan for the surroundings of Japan’s most revered Shinto shrine; and The Banaras Initiative, a multidisciplinary strategic planning framework for the future of one of India’s holiest Hindu cities situated along the Ganga River.
 He is the author of Zen Spaces & Neon Places: Reflections of Japanese Architecture and Urbanism; co-author of Rediscovering the Hindu Temple: The Sacred Architecture & Urbanism of India; editor of the The Emerging Asian City: Concomitant Urbanities & Urbanism; and a contributing editor of Kyoto Journal.